Mjenz/prosthetic_position_control/README.md

-# prosthetic_arm_control
+# Prosthetic Position Control

 ## Overview
-This project is a continution of an ongoing project to develop a transhumeral (above elbow) prosthetic arm that swings in time with a user's stride.
+This project is a continution of an ongoing project to develop a transhumeral (above elbow) prosthetic arm that swings in time with a user's stride while they are walking.

-This repository is a guide to using the zephyr based software onto the teensy 4.1 this project uses.
+This repository is a guide to using the zephyr based software on the teensy 4.1 this project uses.

 ## Project Setup
 ### Zephyr